 Connecting Rods and Rod Caps

 Connecting rods and their matching caps are fastened to the engine's crankshaft to convert linear motion into rotary motion.
-They are often constructed together as one piece.
+Connecting rods and caps are constructed together as one piece.
 Then a process of breaking the cap away from the rod is done at the factory.

 Engine connecting rod caps.

 Connecting rods and caps must remain a matched set.
-Since the caps are matched with their corresponding connecting rods, it's essential to keep the caps in order during disassembly.
-That's why, if no number is stamped, a mark with the cylinder's corresponding number is made by the technician.
+Since the caps are matched with their corresponding connecting rods, keeping the caps in order during disassembly is essential.

-Even scratching into one of these rods will weaken it, and could end in catastrophe.
-Most of us have seen a thrown rod protruding out of someone's engine block.
-Only mark them if you have to; the base is a good spot.
+Even scratching into one of these rods will weaken it and could end in catastrophe.
+Only mark them at the base if necessary.
 After removal, screw the nuts onto the bolts to keep the two parts together.